Quick Tips for Logistics Professionals

 - or physically leave the territory of the European Union.

-Please note that this protocol requires prior validation, and cannot be improvised.
-A customs representative can help you put together the file, guarantee its conformity and validate the protocol with a competent customs office.
+A customs representative can help you put together the file, guarantee its conformity and ensure that the protocol is validated by a competent customs office.
+A procedural error can be very costly!